Data Model Overview

 Participant Identifiers

-• Participant Identifier (e.g., participantIdentifier) is the main, project-specific identifier, visible in the MyDataHelps participants screen.
-This can be set in the participant’s invitation to the project, or will be auto-generated.
-It can be edited at any time, but must remain unique within the project.
+Project-set, unique identifier for the participant, visible in MyDataHelps Designer.
+This can be set in the participant’s invitation to the project, or will be auto-generated when they join.
+Can be changed by the project coordinators at any time.

-• Link Identifier is an auto-generated identifier code used only if the project has allowed survey completion via link.
+An auto-generated identifier code used only for legacy survey completion via link feature.
 This feature allows participants to complete a survey without creating an account or installing the MyDataHelps app.
 See Completing Surveys with Survey Links for more information about setting up survey links.

 Segments